roadrunner-server/docs/queues/nats.md

         # Default: 1000
         rate_limit: 100

-        # Delete the stream when after pipeline was stopped
+        # Delete the stream after the pipeline is stopped
         # Default: false
         delete_stream_on_stop: false